 There’s music all around us, in the air, in our soul, and the world is filled with it.
 The tongue drums, also known as tank drums, or steel tongue drums, are an excellent choice to begin your journey into music.
 They are simple to play and sound stunning, which is the main reason for their popularity.
-This article will tell you all about Tongue Drums or Steel Tongue Drums.
+This article will tell you all about the Tongue Drum or Steel Tongue Drum.

 What is a Tongue Drum?

 A tongue drum, sometimes known as a Steel tongue drum, the tank drum, or the hank drum, is relatively new to the idiophone family of percussion instruments.
 Tongue drums are percussion instruments constructed from propane cylinders and are becoming increasingly popular in 2000 due to their soothing sounds, ease of playing mobility, and unique UFO-like appearance.

 It is a unique instrument perfect for anyone simply wishing to try something new that is trendy and buzzing.
 The instrument’s vibrating action creates resonance sounds and intensifies the vibes.
 This percussion produces a distinctive and memorable sound, and one wonders, “Why have humans not developed the instrument earlier?”

 What scales can be played on Steel Tongue Drums?

 The most well-known scales for tongue drums are the diatonic scale and the chromatic scale.
 The pentatonic scale is an instrumental scale with five notes per one octave.
 D major and minor scales are used for the majority of notes.
 The chromatic scale is one of the twelve-tone scales that have 12 pitches.

 How to play the Tongue Drums?